zholdoshov/Web_Browser/README.md

 # Web_Browser
-This is my first project in Mobile Application Development.
-The project was written in Android Studio with Java
+This is my first mobile app project Written in Android Studio using Java.
+Also, this is my first repository)